duffee/Mojolicious_session_example/docs/Sessions.md

 # Change the Secret Passphrase

+_only required for older versions of Mojolicious (older than 6.??) _

 It's advisable to change the Secret Passphrase that is used in security features such as signed cookies, which we're using to keep sessions.
 It cryptographically signs the cookie to prevent tampering, but since anyone can know that